 - Architecture: Fortifications, casemates, underground passages.

-- State of Disrepair: Some parts are restored, others in ruins.
+- State of disrepair: Some parts are restored, others are in ruins.

-- Access: Visits are permitted but certain areas are prohibited and require discretion.
+- Access: Visits are permitted, but some areas are off-limits and require discretion.

 2: The Old Textile Factory of Bar-le-Duc